 Daemen College has established the following guidelines to ensure that appropriate documentation supports the College’s provision of disability-related accommodations and services.
-Any questions about the guidelines may be directed to the Disability Services Coordinator (Research & Information Commons, room 113; telephone: (716) 839-8228).
+Any questions about the guidelines may be directed to the Interim Associate Director of Disability Services (Research & Information Commons, room 116; telephone: (716) 839-8228).

 - Documentation should be provided by a qualified professional with the appropriate credentials, training, and experience to identify the specific disability diagnosed and to make recommendations for appropriate accommodations.
 Evaluators should have no personal relationship with the individual being evaluated.

 - The evaluator’s report must provide clear evidence of a disability, including a statement describing the condition, how the condition was diagnosed, a description of current functional limitations, and if pertinent, the prognosis of the condition.
 The documentation should contain the evaluator’s recommendations concerning specific disability-related accommodations, stating clearly how the recommended accommodations are logically related to functional limitations.